What is the difference between Radiographers & Radiologists?

 The major distinctions that differentiate radiographers from radiologists revolve around primarily two key factors; job responsibilities and education.
 Taking a closer look at each of these areas will give a clear picture of how these health care professionals differ and how they work together.

-Radiologists, by definition, are medical doctors, with radiology being their field of specialization.
+You might be wondering, “Is a radiologist a doctor?”
+The answer is yes.
+By definition, radiologists are medical doctors, with radiology being their field of specialization.
 Many radiologists further specialize in areas such as nuclear medicine, pediatric radiology or even cardiac imaging.
 No matter their subspecialty, the primary focus of a radiologist is to provide diagnostic imaging support.

 - Preparing for imaging procedures.